Lazhari/Lazhari/README.md

-## Hey 👋 What's up?
+## 👨‍💻 Mohammed Lazhari

-My name is Mohammed Lazhari, a Software Engineer who's elbow-deep in Full-Stack Development, Platform Engineering, and SRE.
-Also, I moonlight as a Blockchain enthusiast, all while sipping coffee in Kenitra, Morocco.
+I’m a Software Engineer from Morocco with deep expertise in the Go and JavaScript ecosystems, AWS cloud architecture, and modern DevOps.
+I work across Full-Stack Development, Platform Engineering, and SRE—with a strong interest in Blockchain.

-- 🔭 I’m currently working on **something amazing and top-secret (you’ll love it when it's revealed!).**
+- 🤝 Open to collaborating on open-source and SaaS projects
-- 🌱 I’m currently learning **Zig and Rust, because more languages mean more fun!**
+- 🧠 Ask me about Go, AWS, infrastructure automation (Terraform, Pulumi, Kubernetes), and platform scaling
 - 👯 I’m looking to collaborate on **open-source projects and innovative SaaS solutions.**
 - 🤔 I’m looking for help with **scaling SaaS products efficiently.**
 - 💬 Ask me about Go, taming full-stack chaos, or how to automate your life (or at least your infrastructure) with Terraform, Pulumi, and Kubernetes.
-- 📫 How to reach me: **[LinkedIn](https://dub.sh/lazhari-linkedin), [Twitter](https://dub.sh/lazhari-twitter), [molazhari.dev](https://molazhari.dev/), or [book a meeting](https://dub.sh/quick-chat-cal).**
+- 📫 Reach me via: **[LinkedIn](https://dub.sh/lazhari-linkedin), [Twitter](https://dub.sh/lazhari-twitter), [molazhari.dev](https://molazhari.dev/), or [book a meeting](https://dub.sh/quick-chat-cal).**
-- ⚡ Fun fact: **I’m fluent in code and brewing coffee—both are essential for debugging!**
+- ☕ Fun fact: Debugging is better with good coffee

 <div align="left">
   <img src="https://skillicons.dev/icons?i=go" height="40" alt="Go"  />